Boston Harbor Lighthouse

 Boston Light During the American Revolution

 The lighthouse was the scene of several important battles during the Revolution, as the British occupied it as a strategic post.
-First, the Colonial Minutemen set fire to the lighthouse in July 1775 to strike back at the British blockade, which was created after the "Boston Tea Party" where Colonists were in revolt because of taxes imposed upon them.
+First, the Colonial Minutemen set fire to the lighthouse in July 1775 to strike back at the British blockade, which was started after the "Boston Tea Party," where Colonists were in revolt because of taxes imposed upon them.
 The fire was not as effective as hoped, and was quickly repaired.

 General George Washington sent a second raiding party to the island, catching the British by surprise, and set fire to everything they could find.
 As the men were performing their orders on the island, the tide had gone out and stranded them as they were set to leave.
 As they tried to move their boats over rocks to escape, they found themselves in front of a small British flotilla that had just arrived and a battle ensued.
 Although the British outnumbered the Colonials, Washington's men caused severe damage to one of the British vessels as cannon shots fired from nearby Nantasket destroyed one vessel, causing the small fleet to retreat.
 The small Colonial troop only lost one man in the battle.